MeidoPromotionAssociation/COM3D2.HighHeel/README.md

 # English
 # COM3D2.HighHeel-InoryS

 This is a high-heel plugin that dynamically adjusts the positions of feet and toes to achieve high-heel effects.

-I guess I am the one maintaining it now.

 ## How to Use